Influenza (flu) immunization: Myths and facts

 Myth: I have never had influenza, so I do not need to get an influenza vaccine.

 Fact: Symptoms of influenza can vary from mild to severe.
-Most people can get sick with influenza several times during their lives.
-An influenza vaccine is the best protection against the influenza virus.
+Most people can get sick with influenza several times during their lives because the virus changes over time.
+Getting an influenza vaccine is the best way to protect yourself and others from complications due to severe illness caused by influenza.

 Myth: The influenza vaccines can give me influenza.

-Fact: The inactivated influenza vaccine given by injection cannot give you influenza.
+Fact: The inactivated influenza vaccine cannot give you influenza.
 The vaccine contains killed influenza viruses or parts of the viruses that cannot cause infection.

-The live attenuated influenza vaccine given as a nasal spray contains weakened influenza viruses.
+The live attenuated influenza vaccine contains weakened influenza viruses.
 Common reactions to the live vaccine include mild symptoms such as a runny nose, nasal congestion, cough, sore throat and fever.
-These symptoms are less severe than those from influenza infection and last a shorter time.
+These symptoms are less severe than those from influenza infection and do not last as long.

 As a precaution, people with weakened immune systems should not get the live vaccine.